nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     3. Test case: `unmarko 0`<br>
        Expected: No order is reverted to pending status.
 Error details shown in the status message.
 Status bar remains the same.

-3. Reverting an order which is already pending to pending.
+3. Attempting to revert a order which currently pending.

     1. Prerequisites:
         - At least 1 order listed. <br>